bacontime/blog-mirror/numbers/energy.md

 The energy of explosives is often measured in "(metric) tons of TNT".
 The energy actually released by TNT is quite variable, but [the *unit* is defined to be](https://www.nist.gov/pml/special-publication-811/nist-guide-si-appendix-b-conversion-factors/nist-guide-si-appendix-b8) equal to 4,184,000,000 joules.
 This means that a "gram of TNT" is equal to 4184 joules, exactly one dietary Calorie.

-(Yes, vegetable oil contains more energy than TNT.
+(By contrast, a gram of vegetable oil contains about 9 Cals.
+Yes, vegetable oil contains more energy than TNT.
 The thing that makes explosives dangerous isn't that they contain a lot of energy; it's that they release that energy very very quickly.)

 ## Power usage